ABOUT

 American Management Association

 Q led the design and delivery team of leadership and professional development experiences across global client and enterprise audiences.
 The work included large-scale learning portfolios, executive development initiatives, and partnership with recognized leadership thinkers including Marshall Goldsmith turning his classic book, "What Got You Here Won't Get You There," into classroom and online learning programs.
-The experience deepened an early understanding that development work only matters if it remains useful once leaders return to the realities of the business.

 Duke Corporate Education